The Lefler Law Firm Supports Local Events

 Check back regularly to stay informed of landmark decisions and relevant proceedings, as well as news from Sandra's practice.
 Other world news stories also follow.

-Sandra was retained by the surviving widow of a bicyclist killed when a reckless driver plowed into the back of a group of 7 cyclists as they enjoyed an early morning ride in South Texas.
+The Lefler Law Firm was retained by the surviving widow of a bicyclist killed when a reckless driver plowed into the back of a group of 7 cyclists as they enjoyed an early morning ride in South Texas.
 The widow was among the cyclists and also sustained injuries.
-Sandra negotiated the settlement of the underinsured motorist claim.
+Sandra Lefler negotiated the settlement of the underinsured motorist claim.

 Property Owner Sued for Negligence in Civil Sexual Assault

-Sandra filed suit against a national property owner for negligence after a guest in one of their apartment buildings was sexually assaulted by a "squatter" who had unlawfully entered a nearby apartment and was residing on the property.
+The Lefler Law Firm filed suit against a national property owner for negligence after a guest in one of their apartment buildings was sexually assaulted by a "squatter" who had unlawfully entered a nearby apartment and was residing on the property.
+The case was resolved in mediation.

 Niece Tries to Bilk 92- and 85-year Old Step Sons Out of Inheritance

-Sandra has been retained by two brothers, aged 92 and 85, to recover their rightful share of the estate of their stepmother, who recently died at age 101.
-The stepmother's niece advised Sandra's clients that their share of the estate had been spent on costs of care for the stepmother, although the evidence reveals something altogether different.
+Two brothers, age 92 and 85, hired The Lefler Law Firm to recover their rightful share of the estate of their stepmother, who recently died at age 101.
+The stepmother's niece advised our clients that their share of the estate had been spent on costs of care for the stepmother, although the evidence reveals something altogether different.
 The parties resolved the dispute through mediation.

 Sibling Caught Changing Parent's Beneficiary Designations

-Sandra filed suit for 3 siblings against their sister who misused a power of attorney granted by their father to change all of the father's beneficiary statements on life insurance and retirement accounts to leave all of the estate to herself.
+The Lefler Law Firm filed suit for 3 siblings against their sister who misused a power of attorney granted by their father to change all of the father's beneficiary statements on life insurance and retirement accounts to leave all of the estate to herself.
 The accounts in question, together with monies disappearing from the estate prior to the father's death, total over $400,000.00.
-Sandra filed a civil lawsuit against the rogue sister, and filed an opposition in probate to the sister's appointment as the executor.
+Sandra Lefler filed a civil lawsuit against the rogue sister, and filed an opposition in probate to the sister's appointment as the executor.
 The court ordered the dispute to mediation and all claims were settled.

 Countersuit Filed In Business Litigation